 Until March 1992, the large Tudor-style mansion at the center of the quadrangle served as the home of Loyola's Jesuit community.
 Now called the Francis Xavier Knott, S.J., Humanities Building, the building underwent a major expansion and renovation in 1993 to fulfill the College's goal of centralizing academic and administrative offices.
-The Humanities Building houses offices for Admissions, Alumni Relations, the Counseling Center, Development, Financial Aid, Public Relations, and Publications; faculty offices for the Departments of Classics, Communication, English, History, Philosophy, Theology, and Writing; a high-technology Honors seminar room; lecture-style classrooms; a conference room; and a dining area.
+The Humanities Building houses the President's Office as well as offices for Admission, Alumni Relations, the Counseling Center, Development, Financial Aid, Public Relations, and Publications; faculty offices for the Departments of Classics, Communication, English, History, Philosophy, Theology, and Writing; a high-technology Honors seminar room; lecture-style classrooms; a conference room; and a dining area.